bash/terminal-unsolicited-reports/readme.md

 ### Summary
 This specification introduces an opt-in mechanism for terminals to inform applications of individual changes to the color palette (background, foreground, etc.).
 This is done by augmenting the behaviour of the existing `OSC` color queries using a new DEC private mode.

+The following specification is largely based on a [discussion in VTE's issue tracker][vte-discussion].

 ### Motivation
-Applications today can query the terminal's colors using XTerm's `OSC 4`, `OSC 5`, `OSC 10`, ... sequences.
-There is however no way to be informed when these color change.
+Applications today can query the terminal's colors using XTerm's `OSC 4; ?`, `OSC 5; ?`, `OSC 10; ?`, ... sequences.
+There is however no way to be informed when these colors change.

 This can happen when the user changes their color scheme manually or when the terminal changes with the system's dark-light preference.

 The current state is an issue for the following kinds of applications:
 * **multiplexers** such as tmux need to respond to one-time queries and have no way of knowing when the connected terminal changes its colors.
-* **TUIs** such as VIM only detect the users dark-light preference on startup and don't change with the terminal.
+* **TUIs** such as VIM only detect the users dark-light preference at startup and don't change with the terminal.

 ## Overview
 Terminals send an *unsolicited report* when the *effective value* of a *tracked query* changes.